Tasty cornbread recipes are pretty easy to come by. But tasty low calorie ones aren’t always so easy.

 The ones I did try were bland or dry and just didn’t make the cut.
 So, after some experimentation, I managed to come up with an easy cornbread recipe that tastes great and has less fat and calories than traditional cornbread recipes.

-And though it’s not an official Weight Watchers Cornbread Recipe, anyone who is following the Weight Watchers Program will appreciate this low calorie version!
+Anyone who is following the Weight Watchers program will appreciate this low calorie version!

 - 2 tsp baking powder

 - ½ tsp baking soda

 - 2 packets of Splenda sweetener